 A rare form of this disease causes no eye pain or redness.

-If scleritis is caused by an underlying disease, treatment of that disease may be necessary.
+If scleritis is caused by an underlying disease, treatment of that disease may be needed.

-The underlying disorder associated with scleritis may be serious, and may be undiagnosed at the time of the first episode.
-The outcome depends upon the specific disorder.
+The disorder causing scleritis may be serious.
+However, it may not be discovered the first time you have the problem.
+The outcome will depend on the specific disorder.